db47h/grog/README.md

 - text: add hints/tips to package, like "for readable text, don't draw fonts at non-integer x/y coordinates"
 - batch: reduce allocs/GC usage.
-- batch: rename drawer->renderer and migrate batch to core with functions `New[Concurrent]Batch` that return a Renderer.

 ## grog is not a full fledged engine (yet)